Read this guide to understand the penalties of drink driving. Get some some great tips for enjoying a night out without the beer.

 What did you think?
-Pretty powerful stuff isn’t it?
-For the benefit of those people who can’t watch the video right now, it shows a group of friends on a night out.
-One of the lads keeps trying to drink his beer, but before he can down that sweet nectar, his friends find a variety of amusing ways to trash his pint.
-The whole point of the piece is to show that real mates don’t let their driver (who is also their friend) drink and drive.
+Pretty powerful stuff, isn’t it?
+For the benefit of those people who cannot watch the video right now, it shows a group of friends on a night out.
+One of the lads keeps trying to drink his beer but, before he can down that sweet nectar, his friends find a variety of amusing ways to trash his pint.
+The whole point of the piece is to show that real mates do not let their driver (who is also their friend) drink and drive.

-Now if ‘stick to the cokes, son’ seems a bit drastic to you, then think about this: In 2015, 170 young people between 17-24 years of age were killed or seriously injured in reported accidents when over the legal alcohol limit.
+Now if ‘Stick to the cokes, son’ seems a bit drastic to you, then think about this: in 2015, 170 young people between 17 and 24 years of age were killed or seriously injured in reported accidents when over the legal alcohol limit.
 170!
-It’s bad enough that one person was affected in this way,
+It’s bad enough that one person was affected in this way, never mind 170.

 - 14 years’ imprisonment